Shiftamowla/Shiftamowla/README.md

 ---

 ## 🌟 My Journey
-From exploring the basics of coding to diving deep into full-stack development, I love every step of this journey.
-I believe in continuous learning and am always on the lookout for new technologies and methodologies to enhance my skills.
+From exploring the fundamentals of coding to diving deep into full-stack development, I love every step of this journey as a web developer.
+I believe in continuous learning and am always seeking out new technologies and methodologies to enhance my craft.

 ---